 16. Freepik [Go to Freepik]

-If you’re on the lookout for top quality PSDs, vectors, icons, and stock photos for your website, Freepik holds an immense compilation of images that you can use.
+If you’re on the lookout for top quality PSDs, vectors, icons, and stock photos for your website, Freepik holds a big compilation of images that you can use.
 Monthly and annual subscriptions grant you access to 318,000 selection resources without crediting the author.
 What’s more, you’d get access to 41,700 premium resources that are exclusive only paid subscribers.

 17. Dribble [Go to Dribble]

-Simply put, Dribble is like Twitter for visual artists.
+Put merely, Dribble is like Twitter for visual artists.
 The sharing starts in the development community when an artist uploads their creation (images, icons, logos, or other visuals).
-The followers will be able to see them, and then comment or share related images of their own work.
+The followers will see them and then comment or share related images of their work.
 Dribble can even help you land a job.

 For new designers, Dribble offers a unique drafting system that aims to make the images more stunning and relevant.
 However, uploads are limited to only 24 images a month.